-PCOS, or polycystic ovary syndrome, is an endocrine condition that some researchers believe may be on the rise.
-According to the CDC, about six to 12 percent of American women of childbearing age have PCOS.
+PCOS, or polycystic ovary syndrome, is an endocrine condition that is caused by irregular hormone levels.
+This condition can lead to symptoms like ovarian cysts, unusual periods, weight gain, and excess body hair.
+According to the CDC, about six to 12 percent of American women of childbearing age have PCOS, and some researchers believe may be on the rise.

-This condition, which causes cysts to form on the ovaries, can affect everything from endocrine health to gut health to fertility and even skin health.
+This condition, which can cause cysts to form on the ovaries, can affect everything from endocrine health to gut health to fertility and even skin health.
 Because PCOS is multifaceted, its symptoms can vary greatly depending on the individual.
-In fact, women who don’t know they have PCOS are sometimes even misdiagnosed.
+In fact, many women don’t know they have PCOS, and some may even be misdiagnosed.

 A PCOS belly is one of the most commonly experienced symptoms of PCOS, and looks different from other types of weight gain.
 In this article, we’ll be diving into what PCOS belly is, what causes it, and then share some tips for PCOS-related abdominal weight gain.